 Instructor Professor Karen Till Location & time Fridays 11am-1pm, Cart Lab Overview This module will critically explore: theories of spatial justice; underlying spatial processes involved in social and environmental change; mechanisms for achieving and resisting these; and the possibilities of alternative futures.
 It examines how spatial justice, and social and environmental change are conceptualised, manifest, fail and are resisted with a focus on power geometries, decolonisation and the politics of difference.
-The relationships between geographical knowledges; feminist, indigenous, artistic and other theories and practices; as tied to material changes of decolonisation, activism, solidarity building, community building, and forging alternative futures, will be examined.
-Depending on student's research interests, the module will introduce students to different facets of spatial justice and relevant theories, possibly including: procedural, distributional, social, spatial, place-based, land, commemorative, and environmental justice.
+We examine relationships between geographical knowledges, theories and practices (feminist, indigenous, artistic, other), and material changes (decolonisation, activism, solidarity building, community building) to consider forging alternative futures.
+Depending on student's research interests, we will discuss different forms of spatial justice and relevant theories, possibly including: procedural, distributional, social, spatial, placebased, land, commemorative, and environmental justice.
 Students will investigate the underlying spatial and structural processes of injustice leading to current earth and social crises, including colonialism, neoliberalism, racism, patriarchy, homophobia, and nature/society dualisms.
 Conceptual engagement will be developed through student-led research about current issues, and students will learn about the significance of local knowledges, including the voices of those affected by forms of injustice, through workshops with public engagement partners.
 Learning outcomes On successful completion of the module, students should be able to: Critically evaluate theoretical approaches to understanding spatial justice and geographies of social and environmental change; Learn to document, map and acknowledge past and ongoing forms of spatial injustice; Learn ethical, responsible and respectful approaches to research that include attending to the knowledges of local experts, including those affected by the legacies of injustice; Use a geographical lens to analytically examine the possibilities and limitations of activisms, policy making and community and voluntary work in working towards social change; Debate and discuss resistances to inclusive social progress and environmental justice; Bring geographical theories together with a chosen example to develop new insights into the spatialities of a contemporary or historical struggle for spatial justice; Manage their own learning so as to make appropriate use of a full range of available resources.

 Assessment 100% Continuous Assessment, with readings and assignments to be available on Moodle and at the start of the second semester.
 A high level of attendance and participation is required as part of the overall module mark will be based on in class work.
 Further details Details about the module's schedule, readings, specific assignments, assessment and transferrable skills will be handed out in the first class and available on Moodle.